nushell/nushell.github.io/contributor-book/plugins.md

 }
 ```

 There are two methods required for this implementation.
 The first is the `signature` part, which is run by Nu when it first starts up.
-This tells Nu the basic information about the plugin: its name, the parameters it takes, the description, what kind of plugin it is, and defines the input and output types..
+This tells Nu the basic information about the plugin: its name, the parameters it takes, the description, what kind of plugin it is, and defines the input and output types.
-Here, we tell Nu that the name is "len", give it a basic description for `help` to display and declare that we expect to be passed a string and will return an int.
+Here, we tell Nu that the name is "len", give it a basic description for `help` to display and declare that we expect to be passed a string and will return an integer.

 Next, in the `run` implementation, we describe how to do work as values flow into this plugin.
 Here, we receive a `Value` type that we expect to be a string.
 We also return either `Value` or an error.